cyverse-archive/DE/services/terrain/doc/endpoints/filesystem/metadata.md

 Parameter | Required | Description
 ----------|----------|------------
-proxyToken | Yes | A valid CAS ticket. dest | Yes | The folder path to look under for files listed in the CSV file. src | Yes | Path to the CSV source file in IRODS. force | No | If omitted or set to `false`, then existing IRODS AVUs will be checked for attributes matching those parsed from the CSV file.
+proxyToken | No | A valid CAS ticket (required if a valid JWT request header is not included). dest | Yes | The folder path to look under for files listed in the CSV file. src | Yes | Path to the CSV source file in IRODS. force | No | If omitted or set to `false`, then existing IRODS AVUs will be checked for attributes matching those parsed from the CSV file.
 If a match is found, then an `ERR_NOT_UNIQUE` is returned and metadata is not saved. template-id | No | The UUID of the Metadata Template with which to associate the parsed metadata. separator | No | URL encoded separator character to use for parsing the CSV/TSV file.
-Comma (%2C) by default.
+Comma (`%2C`) by default.

 __Request File Format__: